Giurgiu: History

 The area around Giurgiu was densely populated at the time of the Dacians (1st century BC) as archeological evidence shows, and Burebista's capital was in this area (it is thought to be in Popești on the Argeș River).
 During Roman times this was the site of Theodorapolis, a city built by the Roman emperor Justinian (483–565).

 The city of Giurgiu was probably established in the 14th century as a port on the Danube by the Genoese merchant adventurers, who established a bank and traded in silks and velvets.

 One theory is that they called the city after the patron saint of Genoa, San Giorgio (Saint George), however Nicolae Iorga disputes this theory, arguing that Giurgiu is just an old Romanian form of George.

 It was first mentioned in Codex Latinus Parisinus in 1395, during the reign of Mircea the Elder, and was conquered by the Ottomans in 1420 as a way to control the Danube traffic.
 The Ottomans named the city Yergöğü, as if from yer 'earth' + gök 'sky,' but the name was probably given because of the similarity between the pronunciations of "(San) Giorgio" and "Yergöğü".

 As a fortified city, Giurgiu figured often in the wars for the conquest of the lower Danube.
 It was the site of the October 1595 Battle of Giurgiu, and figured in the struggle of Michael the Brave (1593–1601) against the Turks and in the later Russo-Turkish War (1787–1792).
 It was burned in 1659.
 In 1771, the Ottomans built the historic Giurgiu Clocktower as a surveillance tower for Danube traffic.
 In 1829, its fortifications were finally razed, the only defence left being a castle on the island of Slobozia, connected to the shore by a bridge.

 In 1952–1954, during the Communist regime, the Soviet Union helped build the bridge between Giurgiu and Ruse, The Friendship Bridge, a bridge on the Danube linking Romania and Bulgaria.

 Jewish history

 Sephardi Jewish merchants came to Giurgiu from the Balkans in the 1820s and Ashkenazi Jews settled later, leading to communal disputes.
 A 70-member Zionist group was formed in 1899.
 A joint Jewish school opened in 1878, with 60 pupils in 1910.
 The Jewish population by that point was 533, or 4% of the total.
 By 1930, their number had fallen to 207, or 0.7%.
 Jews were forced to forfeit their property to the Iron Guard in 1941 and at least half of the 113 Jews living there that year left.
 A community existed after World War II.

 Demographics

 According to the 2021 census, Giurgiu had a population of 54,551; of those, 81.5% were Romanians and 4.05% Roma.

+Local politics and administration

+Giurgiu is administered by a mayor, Adrian-Valentin Anghelescu of the National Liberal Party (in office since October 2020) and a city council consisting of 21 councilors which has the following political composition, based on the results of the 2024 local elections: